Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 When you decide you need a domain that’s been claimed already, you must work out an arrangement with the current owner.
 Offer to pay the owner enough money to convince them to transfer the name into your ownership.

-This can be expensive or impossible depending on how the owner feels about giving up the name.
+This can be expensive or impossible depending on how the owner feels about giving up the domain name.
 This type of domain is known as an aftermarket domain.

 Using Expired Domain Names